 2012 “The Debates in Contemporary Chinese Political Thought.”
 In Contemporary Chinese Political Thought: Debates and Perspectives, edited by Fred R. Dallmayr and Tingyang Zhao, 26–45.
 Lexington, KY: University Press of Kentucky.

 2011 “Performance Legitimacy and China’s Political Adaptation Strategy.”
 Journal of Chinese Political Science 16 (2): 123–140.

 2021.
 Justifying economic coercion: the discourse of victimhood in China’s unilateral sanctions policy.
 The Pacific Review► pp. 1 ff.

 Gu, Chonglong & Rebecca Tipton

 2020.
 (Re-)voicing Beijing’s discourse through self-referentiality: a corpus-based CDA analysis of government interpreters’ discursive mediation at China’s political press conferences (1998–2017).
 Perspectives 28:3 ► pp. 406 ff.

 2021.
 Corpus-Based Translation Studies and Political Discourse Analysis.
 In Reappraising Self and Others [Corpora and Intercultural Studies, 6], ► pp. 13 ff.

 2021.
 Diverging narratives: exploring the hidden influence of transquoting in framing the journalistic portrayal of Shiori Ito.
 Language and Intercultural Communication 21:3 ► pp. 366 ff.

 Valdeón, Roberto A.

-This list is based on CrossRef data as of 22 november 2020.
+This list is based on CrossRef data as of 7 february 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.